OSGeoLabBp/tutorials/english/data_processing/exif.rst

 	done

 The first line is the shebang, it will send the script to bash to evaluate.
-The second line is the start which will be executed for each command line parameters.
-In the loop body the ASCII EXIF information is created by **identify** for the JPEG file.
+The second line is the start of a loop which will be executed for each command line parameters.
+In the loop body the ASCII EXIF information is extracted by **identify** for the JPEG file.
 It is piped to a gawk script.
 In the gawk command line a variable is set with the actual image file name (-v switch).
 It is necessary to be able to write filename with the coordinates